SamuelTallet/SketchUp-Universal-Importer-Plugin/docs/README.md

 Do "File > Import", select "COLLADA files (*.dae)", click "Options", uncheck "Merge coplanar faces", click "OK", close dialog then re-import model with the plugin.

 ### When I reduce the polygon count of a mesh exported from CloudCompare, the plugin only imports one line.
+Without reduction, imported model is invisible.

 Go back to CloudCompare, deselect "Preserve global shift on save", export again the mesh, then import it again with Universal Importer.